• Skip to primary navigation

 added ginger, red bell pepper, salt, coconut milk, and water into the pan

 Add in the remaining coconut milk and continue to simmer for another 5 minutes, then turn off the fire.
-Season with salt and ground black pepper.
+Season with salt and ground black pepper to taste.
 Add in the malunggay leaves until wilted:

 added in the remaining coconut milk, seasonings, and malunggay leaves